rcastellanosgdb/PhDthesis_RCastellanos/README.md

 :bulb: Tutor: Stefano Discetti

-This theis was writen in partial fulfillment of the requirements for the degree of Doctor in Programa Interuniversitario en Mecánica de Fluidos at
+This thesis was written in partial fulfillment of the requirements for the degree of Doctor in Programa Interuniversitario en Mecánica de Fluidos at
 Universidad Carlos III de Madrid.
 The final document is pubically published in [UC3M e-Archivo](https://e-archivo.uc3m.es/handle/10016/36426).
-The table of contents is the followeing:
+The table of contents is the following:

 ### Part I - Overview and summary
 * Chapter 1.
 Introduction